Swordiforge/RLSwordigo/Baubles.md

 # Pendants
 Pendants are a type of Bauble.
 ## Fiery Pendant
-This pendant can be obtained through beating the Fire Boss i.e Fire Dwarf without taking any damage.
+This pendant can be obtained after beating the Fire Boss i.e Fire Dwarf.

 Effects: Avoiding lava and immunity\
 You will get 2 seconds of immunity and will be bounced off lava if you have this ring and you step on lava.